 Address: South Petrified Forest Trail, North Billings, ND 58645

-Theodore Roosevelt National Park is home to a dramatic petrified forest with one of the highest concentrations of petrified wood in the country.
+Theodore Roosevelt National Park is home to a dramatic petrified forest with one of the country’s highest concentrations of petrified wood.
 At one time in the distant past, Theodore Roosevelt National Park was filled with huge trees, and the landscape looked incredibly different than it does today.
 The area was actually home to endless swamps and trees.

 From the parking area, getting to the petrified forest requires walking about a mile and a half, so it’s an activity that can offer a few hours of movement and wonder for a family.
-If you’re traveling as a couple or have an adventure on your mind, you can enhance your journey through the petrified forest with a further nine miles of hiking.
+If you’re traveling as a couple or have an adventure, you can enhance your journey through the petrified forest with a further nine miles of hiking.

 6. Drive the North Unit Scenic Drive